C0490496/ece356_socketact/README.md

 Question 2:
 Is the library database management system.
 The task is to create a simple Library Database Management System using a C program that connects to a MySQL database.
 The ./library_db.sql file holds the database for the books.
-Which would also call the database library_db.
-The library
+Which would also call the database ./library_db.
+The library_db file allows you to coonnect to the MySQL database.
+The file also allows you to add books to the catalog, view books, search books, and exit the program.